andradejacob36/osTicket-Prerequisites-and-Installation/README.md

       <li> If successful you should see the following display: </li>
     </ol>

+<h2>Navigate to the osTicket web interface and log in using the administrator credentials</h2>

-9. Before you use Osticket, we need to Clean Up first
+1. Before you navigate the osTicket web interface, we need to clean Up first.
      <ol type="a">
       <li> go back to osTicket Folder on File Explorer </li>
       <li> From "This PC" go to "inetpub, "wwwroot", and "osticket </li>